Chr0nos/tortoise_serializer/README.md

 All async resolvers will be resolved in concurency in a `asyncio.gather`, non-async ones will be resolved one after the other

 ## Model Serializers
-Sometime it may be usefull or necessary to be able to create a row and it's related foreignkeys at once in one endpoint, to achieve that the `ModelSerializer` class exists:
+Sometime it may be usefull or necessary to be able to create a row and it's related foreignkeys at once in one endpoint, to achieve that the `ModelSerializer` class exists

+Models serializer can manage:
+- [x] Foreign keys
+- [x] Backward foreign key
+- [x] Many2Many relations
+- [x] One to one relationship

+### Basic Usage
 ```python
 from tortoise import Model, fields
 from tortoise_serializer import ModelSerializer